Home Coffee Journal logo Home Coffee Journal

 Aftertaste length Medium Medium-long Long but flatter

-First, the Origami with a cone filter ran faster by ~27 seconds despite identical grind.
-The vertical ribs and larger outlet drained air without choking.
+First, the Origami with a cone filter ran faster by about 27 seconds despite identical grind.
+The vertical ribs and larger outlet drained air without choking the bed.
 Yield dropped slightly, but the cup gained top-end aroma separation.
+Bergamot showed up that I hadn’t picked up on the V60 brew minutes earlier.
+Honestly, given the grams and grind were a match, that surprised me.

 Second, the Origami with a Kalita Wave filter behaved like a flat-bottom brewer.
 Yield climbed past 21% and TDS rose, but blind clarity dropped almost 1.5 points.
-For this light roast, that is the wrong trade.
+For this light roast, that’s the wrong trade.

 Third, ceramic mattered more than I expected.
 I re-ran the Origami in AS resin: drawdown shortened by another 9 seconds, and the cup lost the honeyed mid-palate the ceramic preserved.
 If you brew single 15 g doses, preheat the resin version aggressively or accept a thinner body.